K1ta-Tec/WorldHorizon/README.md

 # WorldHorizon
-A Courier Service WEBPAGE designed to meet the needs of a courier services company.
+A Courier Service Webpage designed to meet the needs of a courier services company.